MLB Power Pros: Season mode

 In season mode, the player plays a General Manager (GM) for ten years (game time), unless the player runs out of money by the beginning of the year.

 The player begins by choosing Major League mode or Expansion Mode.
 Major League mode is the 30 major league teams only, Expansion mode is 2 teams and the 30 major league teams.
 The 2 teams are teams which the player can create and customize, including creating their uniform, team name, etc.

 Dream Draft allows the player to do a fantasy draft of the current roster.
-The draft uses a snake draft order where the player is awarded the first overall pick (can't be changed).
+The draft uses a snake draft order where the player is awarded the first overall pick and can't be changed.

 The player's main goal is to win the World Series.

 The player can also trade players, play games (or fast forward them) and more.
 After each season, the player can try to negotiate contracts with their team.
 There is also Spring Training where the team can learn new skills (new pitches, etc.) and develop previously taught skills faster.

 Arrange Team

-Player can create their own fantasy team and/or fill it with their own created players.
-However, in order to use an arrange team in season mode, the player must complete Success mode at least once and earn 100,000 in game shop points.
+Player can create their own fantasy team and/or fill it with their own created players, but in order to use an arrange team in season mode, the player must complete Success mode at least once and earn 100,000 in game shop points.
 This usually requires several days to several weeks of gameplay.

 Wii Remote and Home Run Derby mode

 The player can use the Wii Remote to play an Exhibition game or play Home Run Derby.
-In Home Run Derby, The player tries to hit home runs with any playable character (including pitchers) at any stadium in 10 swings.
+In Home Run Derby, the player tries to hit home runs with any playable character (including pitchers) at any stadium in 10 swings.
 If the player hits a home run on every one of those 10 swings, the game continues with extra swings until the player gets out.
 The player can try to beat previous high scores.
 The high score includes how many home runs were hit, the distance traveled, etc. The player can also choose the difficulty.
 The same rules apply for the mode Home Run Derby, but the Wii Remote is not used to swing.
 The same rules also apply to the Exhibition game using the Wii Remote; the rules are found under the Exhibition Mode heading.